jtbnz/TruckChecks/scripts/readme.md

 ## Files

 - **check_holiday.php**: A PHP script that checks if a given date is a public holiday using the `public-holidays.nz` API.
-- **cron_script.sh**: A bash script that checks the current time and day in Auckland timezone, determines if it's a public holiday, and if not, executes a cURL request to the specified URL.
+- **email_checks.sh**: A bash script that checks the current time and day in Auckland timezone, determines if it's a public holiday, and if not, executes a cURL request to the specified URL.

 ## Setup Instructions